Corporate Book - November 2019

 - Implementing, coordinating and monitoring a departmental security program consistent with the Policy on Government Security and its standards to ensure that employees, information, assets and services are safeguarded.

 Chief Financial Officer Directorate

-- Financial planning, monitoring and reporting (including main and supplementary estimates, annual reference levels and financial statements);
+- Strategic financial planning, budgeting, forecasting and reallocation framework, and processes to meet both the Agency's internal financial management requirements and Central Agency requirements (including main and supplementary estimates, annual reference levels and financial statements);

-- Providing financial attestation on all Memoranda to Cabinet and Treasury Board Submissions.
+- Financial attestation on all Memoranda to Cabinet and Treasury Board submissions;

 Human Resources Directorate